 Welcome!

 I am an associate professor in mathematics at Cambridge and a fellow at John's.
 I study algebraic geometry.
-A more recent picture is here.

 My work focuses on tropical geometry in moduli theory and enumerative geometry.
 You can get a flavour for it from this Quanta article and these more detailed articles: I, II, and III.
+Moduli theory is an enchanting subject: see Rahul's compilation of reflections.

 I am teaching Part II Algebraic Geometry this term.
+I taught Part III Algebraic Geometry last term.

 Cambridge Algebraic Geometry: I supervise PhD students Ajith, Patrick, Siao Chi, Siddarth (with Melody), and Terry.
 Thibault is a postdoctoral fellow in the group.
 You can get a sense of what people work on here.
 The broader group includes postdoctoral fellows Tim and Eloise.
 Mark and his students have similar interests.
 We run a seminar.